-- 4. The Bill was introduced in the Parliament by the Cabinet Secretary for Social Justice on 26 March 2024. - 5.
-The Committee is the lead committee for Stage 1 consideration of the Bill, with the Social Justice and Social Security Committee being designated as a secondary committee. - 6.
+- 5. The Bill was introduced in the Parliament by the Cabinet Secretary for Social Justice on 26 March 2024. - 6.
+The Committee is the lead committee for Stage 1 consideration of the Bill, with the Social Justice and Social Security Committee being designated as a secondary committee. - 7.
 Under the Parliament's Standing Orders Rule 9.6.3(a), it is for the lead committee to report to the Parliament on the general principles of the Bill.
 In doing so, it must take account of views submitted to it by any other committee.
-The Social Justice and Social Security Committee will consider Part 5 (making provision about homelessness prevention) and Part 6 (where it relates to fuel poverty) of the Bill as these matters fall within its remit. - 7.
-The lead committee is also required to report on the Bill's Financial Memorandum, and on its Delegated Powers Memorandum.
-Both the Finance and Public Administration and Delegated Powers and Law Reform Committees will also give scrutiny to these documents before reporting any conclusions to the Local Government, Housing and Planning Committee.
+The Social Justice and Social Security Committee will consider Part 5 (making provision about homelessness prevention) and Part 6 (where it relates to fuel poverty) of the Bill as these matters fall within its remit.